-These are just a few of the awesome recording features available to you when you use Storyline for your software training.
-You might also want to have a peek at these helpful links to related articles and discussions:
+These are just a few of the awesome recording features available to you when you use Storyline 360 for your software training.
+You might also want to have a peek at these helpful links to related articles:

-- Video Tutorial: How to Edit Your Software Simulations
+- Use Action Fine-Tuning to Edit Your Storyline Simulations

-- Article: How the Storyline Screen Recorder Works
+- Tips for Using the Storyline 360 Screen Recorder Like a Pro

 - Creating Software Sims in Storyline 360: Setting Your Recording Size & Area